strojacek/strojacek.github.io/_includes/about/en.md

 - [Porlock](https://github.com/strojacek/porlock): An all Python 3 implementation of Udanax Green.
 - [Dap2](https://github.com/strojacek/dap2): An all Python 3 implementation of Gnu Dap, an open source implementation of SAS (Statistical Analysis System).

-- [ropencyc](https://github.com/strojacek/opencyc-c-api/ropencyc): R bindings to the OpenCyc C API, made by Flavio Protasio Ribeiro.
-- [zzframes](https://github.com/strojacek/zzframes): An R implementation of ZigZag Data Structures, with an emphasis on the values being an R dataframe, with multi-dimensional keys.